podanypepa/sqlclient/README.md

 ## Why?

+Because we have problem with writing unit tests on part of apps witch using connection to sql server.
 SQL client for easy mocking connection to the SQL server and unit testing.

 ## 1. Testing example